Brad Moore: Career

 Prior to the 1991 season, Moore signed with the New York Mets.
 In 1992, the Mets invited him to participate in spring training but reassigned him to the minor leagues in late March.

-Moore spent the 1993 and 1994 seasons in the farm systems of the Cincinnati Reds and Pittsburgh Pirates respectively.
-His final stop as a professional player came with the Wei Chuan Dragons of the Chinese Professional Baseball League in 1994.
+Moore spent the 1993 and 1994 seasons in the farm systems of the Cincinnati Reds and Pittsburgh Pirates, respectively.
+His final stop as a professional player came with the Wei Chuan Dragons of the Chinese Professional Baseball League in Taiwan in 1994.